Bears' Fields to miss finale, ending shot at QB rushing mark

 Fields finishes his second season with 1,143 yards rushing, 63 shy of the record of 1,206 set by Baltimore’s Lamar Jackson in 2019 during his MVP season.

+He was one of the few bright spots in a tough first season for Chicago under Eberflus and general manager Ryan Poles.
+The Bears (3-13) set a franchise record last week at Detroit by dropping their ninth straight game and matched one with their 13th loss.

-Fields said after Sunday’s blowout loss at Detroit his hip was sore.
-Eberflus said it was bothering him Monday.
-An MRI confirmed the strain and the team’s medical staff ruled him out for the game against NFC North champion Minnesota on Sunday.
+Fields hurt his hip during the blowout loss to the Lions.
+Eberflus said Fields’ hip was bothering him Monday and an MRI confirmed the strain.
+The team’s medical staff ruled him out for the game against NFC North champion Minnesota on Sunday.

 “I would just go back to our normal operating procedure,” he said.
 “So what is it?
 It’s the medical staff, so he didn’t clear that hurdle.
 So if he’d have cleared that hurdle, then we’d have to go to the next one, which is the coaches.
 Is he functioning the way he can function to protect himself, right?
 Then it’s the player.
 Does he feel good about doing that.
 So he didn’t clear the first one.
 So, that’s just where it is.”